 I was going through a box of photos when I found this picture.
-Looking at it brought back a flood of feelings and emotions.
+Looking at it brought back a flood of memories and emotions.

 This photo was taken when I was seventeen, a senior in high school.
 It was Christmas day and I was opening presents with my family at my Grandparents house.
 I was so exhausted, I literally fell asleep in the middle of opening a hat, glove and scarf set!
-At the time, my family found this hilarious and continued too tease me for weeks to come.
-My sisters dubbed my ability to fall asleep anywhere, at anytime...my superpower.
+At the time, my family found this hilarious and continued to tease me for weeks to come.
+My sisters dubbed my ability to fall asleep anywhere, at anytime, "my superpower."
 Looking back, and knowing what I know now, this was the beginning of my journey with Lyme Disease.

 Life as I knew it began to change.
 The boundless energy I always took for granted was fading.
 Until then, my life seemed effortless.
 I was a dancer.
-I spent my days after school studying classical ballet, tap, and modern jazz.
+I spent my days after school studying classical ballet, tap, and modern jazz - an art I enjoyed since I was four years old.
 It was my passion and my discipline.
-The joyful experience when music and movement were in unison and the balance of grace and control was enpowering...an art I enjoyed since I was four years old.
-I was an honor student and cheered for our high school football team...go Golden Eagles!
+The joyful experience when music and movement were in unison and the balance of grace and control was enpowering.
+I was an honor student and cheered for our high school football team (go Golden Eagles!)
 I had a part time job at McDonald's, saving money to buy a good camera.
 I was constantly creating... painting, sketching, designing.
 I woke everyday with a sense of optimism and wonder of what the new day had to offer.
-My sister piled cereal boxes at the breakfast table every morning to shield herself from the zest.
+My sister piled cereal boxes at the breakfast table every morning to shield herself from my zest.

-Now, I guess it would seem that this activity would warrant exhaustion, but this tired was different.
-It was a crushing, heavy, immobilizing fatigue.
-I started falling asleep in class at school...and then the headaches started.
-Headaches that would last for days...weeks, with no reprieve.
+Now, I guess it would seem that all of this activity would warrant exhaustion, but this was a different kind of tired, a crushing, heavy, immobilizing fatigue.
+I started falling asleep in class at school.
+And then the headaches started.
+Headaches that would last for days or weeks, with no reprieve.
 The headaches made it difficult to think or focus.
 My mother took me to the doctor.
 I looked fine...normal.
 Vitals were good...all normal.
-I was told to "take it easy" and "get some rest"... "you will be just fine".
+I was told to "take it easy" and "get some rest"... "you will be just fine," the doctor said.

-Well, I took it easy and got some rest...but it wasn't just fine.
+I took it easy and got some rest, but it wasn't just fine.
 Now the really weird stuff started.

 Nothing was as it was before.
 Everything was an effort.
 My once graceful body felt so weighted down.
 I moved through my day like I was wading through Jello...or stuck in quicksand.
 My brain felt like it was stuck.
 I was having trouble remembering peoples names and difficulty with recalling words.
-I was starting to shy away from conversation because it was feeling embarrassing.
+Embarrassed, I was starting to shy away from conversation.

-After waiting for all results and numerous doctors and specialist in and out of my hospital room, it was determined that I was experiencing complex migraines.
+After waiting for all results, with numerous doctors and specialist in and out of my hospital room, it was determined that I was experiencing complex migraines.
 I was prescribed an anti depressant and told to stop drinking Mountain Dew.

 Just keep swimming....